What is Federal Vision Theology?

 Question: "What is Federal Vision Theology?"

 The principles of contention underlying Federal Vision Theology involve the doctrines of election, justification, and the covenant.
-They also take a different viewpoint regarding one’s salvation.
+The theology also takes a different viewpoint regarding one’s salvation.
 This is especially true with respect to the relationship between one’s faith in conjunction with one’s obedience, the sacraments (baptism and communion), and the role of the church.
-The views of Federal Vision Theology are distinct from that of not only reformed orthodoxy, but protestant orthodoxy, as well.
+The views of Federal Vision Theology are distinct from that of not only Reformed orthodoxy, but Protestant orthodoxy, as well.

 Briefly, here are the views of those who hold to Federal Vision Theology:

 • They hold to a stricter adherence to biblical law, stating that the church should be morally and ethically sound before it can have any influence in the world.